danelahman/temporal-resources/README.md

 What we currently do not have:

-* In `Semantics/`, some of the auxiliary lemmas used in the high-level proofs are currently partially finished (bugs) or postulated (time),
+* In `Semantics/`, some of the auxiliary lemmas used in the high-level proofs are currently partially finished, specifically:
-  specifically:

   * `Semantics/Renamings/Properties/env-⟨⟩-ᶜ-ren-naturality.agda` runs
     into the problem with `with`-abstractions producing ill-typed